 Serious outcomes of infection can include haemolytic uraemic syndrome (HUS) which has been shown to be a major cause of acute renal failure in children in Scotland.

-- Information on the safe handling of food is available on the Food Standards Scotland website.
+- Information on the safe handling of food.

-- Information on reducing the risk of STEC from the outdoors environment is available on the NHS inform website.
+- Information on reducing the risk of STEC from the outdoors environment.

-- For information on how to avoid passing the infection onto other people view our E. coli O157 and other STEC infections information leaflet.
+- Information leaflet on how to avoid passing the infection onto other people.

 For all infection prevention and control guidance visit the A-Z pathogens section of the National Infection and Prevention Control Manual.